With eye on 2020, Trump touts Republican in North Carolina special election

-WASHINGTON (Reuters) - U.S. President Donald Trump is going all-out to try to keep a district of North Carolina in the Republican column in a special congressional election on Tuesday that may serve as a bellwether for his own fortunes in 2020.
+WASHINGTON (Reuters) - U.S. President Donald Trump is going all-out to try to keep a North Carolina district in the Republican column in a special congressional election on Tuesday that may serve as a bellwether for his own fortunes in 2020.

-Trump heads to Fayetteville, a city in North Carolina’s 9th district, on Monday to rally Republican supporters in a repeat election of a 2018 contest that was tainted by fraud.
+Trump headed on Monday to Fayetteville, a city in North Carolina’s 9th Congressional District, to rally Republican supporters in a repeat election of a 2018 contest that was tainted by fraud.
 Both Republicans and Democrats expect the results on Tuesday to be close and to provide clues about what is ahead in presidential and congressional elections next year.

 “Looking forward to being in the North Carolina tomorrow night.
 We’re having a BIG RALLY for a great guy, Dan Bishop,” Trump tweeted on Sunday, referring to the Republican nominee, a 55-year-old state senator who has embraced Trump’s policies and some of his political tactics.
 Bishop’s campaign says the most important issues are taxes, the economy and immigration.